Gov. Tim Walz sticks to dining restrictions for Minnesota restaurants

 Colorado, Ohio and Virginia were the only other states that had stay-at-home policies and data on hospitalizations that allowed the researchers to examine the before-and-after effects.

-“Stay-at-home orders probably has reduced hospitalization numbers by 50 to 60 percent,” said Soumya Sen, associate professor in the Carlson School of Management at the University of Minnesota.
+“Stay-at-home orders probably [have] reduced hospitalization numbers by 50 to 60 percent,” said Soumya Sen, associate professor in the Carlson School of Management at the University of Minnesota.

 “Given the fact that we see this happening in all four states … strongly suggests that the stay-at-home orders played an important role in slowing down hospitalizations in these states,” said Sen, the study’s lead author.